 Experts in autoimmune neurological disorders, neuro-ophthalmology, movement disorders and neuropsychology work together to offer you the best care.

-Gay, a former real estate professional, was experiencing debilitating stiffness and spasms in her legs.
+Gay was experiencing debilitating stiffness and spasms in her legs.
 Trying to solve the mystery of her symptoms, she learned about stiff person syndrome, a very rare disease with symptoms that matched hers.

 - We will start with a comprehensive assessment that may include a series of tests and evaluations over several days (if needed) to get insight into your symptoms and quality of life and to confirm the diagnosis.